Diversity Governance Papers

 Language: English (please note that DiGoP does not offer language editing services)

-Peer review: All papers undergo a blind peer review process.
+Peer review: All papers undergo a double blind peer review process and are screened for plagiarism.

 Citation style: OSCOLA or Harvard